-“The Magic City of Rondel,” The 18th episode of Gate, introduces Lelei La Lalena’s sister.
+In Gate Thus the JSDF Fought There episode 18, “The Magic City of Rondel,” the series introduces Lelei La Lalena’s sister.
 Tyuule shows that she’s not ready to give up on her plans for revenge after Delilah’s botched assassination attempt.

 Yes, Yōji Itami may have led the team that killed the fire dragon (in the last episode).
 But, he deserted his unit team to do it.
 So, this episode starts with his commanding officer stripping him of his position as leader of recon team 3 and suspending him for two weeks.

 But the magic of Itami’s luck kicked in, and the Lieutenant General also announces Itami’s awards: a commendation from the Japanese Defense Minster for rescuing Noriko Mochizuki, a noble title from King Duran, the title of honorary chieftain from the Dark Elves, and ownership of Yao Ro Dushi (among other things).
 Then the General orders him to research the Special Region for natural resources.